eth-cscs/cpp-course-2023/03_02_data_access_algorithms_ranges/p1_containers_algorithms_ranges.md

 }
 ```

-- I'm fairly confident this solution actually works
+- This solution fairly likely works
     - Though `std::lower_bound` and `std::upper_bound` are not trivial
-- It is also simple and efficient
+- It's as efficient as the hand-coded
+- But much simpler

 ---

-# Lesson #2: use algorithms when it makes sense (5)
+# Lesson #3: don't abuse your problems into STL algorithms

-Consider the following:
+A simple `for` loop over a range:

 ```c++
 for (auto& item : range) {